 What is Placenta?

 So let’s start at the very beginning.
-When you find out about your pregnancy, your body has already grown a new organ called ‘placenta’.
-This organ is attached to the uterus and houses the fetus.
-The placenta during pregnancy is generally attached either to the top or side of the uterus.
+When you find out about your pregnancy, your body has already grown a new organ called the ‘placenta (1).
+This organ is attached to the uterus and now houses the fetus.
+The placenta, during pregnancy, is generally attached either to the top or side of the uterus.

-The placenta during pregnancy is the organ that filters out all unnecessary things and sends in only what is required for the growing fetus.
+The placenta filters out all unnecessary things and sends in only what is required for the growing fetus.
 The oxygen, glucose, and all other nutrients that are required for the baby’s growth pass from the mother’s blood, through the placenta during pregnancy.

 So, what exactly happens to the placenta during pregnancy?
 Let’s find out!